-The UPSC has released the calendar for 2018 Civil Services Exam and exam dates for prelims and mains exam has been scheduled as mentioned their calendar UPSC Notification.
+The UPSC has released the calendar for 2021 Civil Services Exam and exam dates for prelims and mains exam have been scheduled as mentioned in the UPSC Notification.

-Aspirants would have geared up with their preparation as the calendar for UPSC 2018 is out and to enhance your preparation here we bring the Geography trend analysis of prelims exam.
+Aspirants would have geared up with their preparation as the calendar for UPSC 2020 and 2021 is out and to enhance your preparation here we bring the Geography trend analysis of prelims exam.

 This trend analysis will help the aspirants to plan their preparation and prioritise topics in Geography subject accordingly.

 12 questions were asked from geography exceptional in the year 2019 when only 6 questions were asked in 2017.
 Since the unpredictability in UPSC question papers varies and considering the last year geography question analysis doesn’t mean that spending sufficient time in the subject is a waste.
 But given the right amount of time and paying attention to particular topics one can fetch good marks in the prelims.

 - Maps (Atlas)

 - Layers of the atmosphere pressure belts, global atmospheric wind, cyclones